mckennalab/SingleCellLineage/README.md

 sh /app/sc_GESTALT/tear_sheet_examples/run_crispr_pipeline.sh
 ```

+### Some considerations for your single-cell sequencing run

+Often you're using the single-cell sequencing tags (UMIs and cell barcodes) to recover GESTALT tags, which are the result of either whole mRNA pull-down or with a targeted PCR.

 # Output

 The example script creates a number of files in the output directory.
 This location is specified in the input sample spreadsheet, in the *output.dir* column.
 See our example spreadsheet used in the script here: